Accessibility statement

 Other

-• We have not done extensive testing with screen reader technologies or speech recognition software
+- We have not carried out extensive testing with screen reader technologies or speech recognition software

-• Some of our third-party forms, applications and web services do not meet WCAG 2.1 AA and 2.2 AA compliance
+- Some of our third-party forms, applications and web services may not meet Web Content Accessibility Guidelines 2.2 AA compliance

 Compliance status